-Use Django template syntax: Make AnQiCMS content display more flexible conditional judgment and loop
+Use Django template syntax to make AnQiCMS content display more flexible conditional judgment and loop

-The strength of AnQiCMS lies not only in its efficient and stable backend architecture, but also in the great flexibility it provides for front-end content display to content operators.Among them, the syntax deeply integrated with Django template engine allows us to control the presentation of website content as easily as building a building block, through simple condition judgment and loop display, creating a more intelligent and user-friendly dynamic page.
+The strength of AnQiCMS lies not only in its efficient and stable backend architecture, but also in the great flexibility it provides for front-end content display for content operators.Among them, deeply integrating the Django template engine syntax allows us to build like a child's blocks, easily control the display of website content through simple conditional judgments and loops, creating more intelligent and user-friendly dynamic pages.

-Understand conditional judgment: let the content 'treat people according to their abilities'
+Understand conditional judgment: Let the content 'taste the dish according to the person.'

-Imagine that you want certain content to appear only under specific conditions, such as only being displayed to VIP users, or being highlighted when an article has a 'recommended' tag, or when there is a special holiday, showcasing exclusive promotional information.{% if %}The label becomes our helpful assistant, it can decide whether to render a piece of HTML code based on the conditions you set.
+Imagine, you want certain content to appear only under specific conditions, such as only displaying to VIP users, or highlighting articles with a 'recommended' tag, or showing exclusive promotional information on a particular holiday.
+At this point,{% if %}The tag becomes our helpful assistant, it can decide whether to render a section of HTML code according to the conditions you set.

-In AnQiCMS templates, the syntax of conditional judgment is very intuitive, usually in{% if 条件 %}Start, with{% endif %}End.
+In AnQiCMS templates, the syntax of conditional judgments is very intuitive, usually starting with{% if 条件 %}and ends with{% endif %}end.

 Basic usage: single condition judgment

-The simplest conditional judgment is to decide based on a boolean value (True or False).
-For example, if we want to determine whether an article has a thumbnail, and if it does, display it:
+The simplest conditional judgment is based on a boolean value (True or False).
+For example, we want to determine whether an article has a thumbnail, and if it does, display it:

 {% if archive.Thumb %}